A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the French had won the Battle of Crécy?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 Battle of CrécyPhilip VI of France's much larger force of thirty-five thousand men massively outnumbered an Anglo-Welsh army of fifteen thousand men.
 And yet the superiority of Anglo-Welsh weapons and tactics brought a decision that was close to call.